stevenbowler/MERNshellTwo/README.md

 # MERNshellTwo

 ### Overview
-This is a copy of the directory for UTA Bootcamp Week 20 Activity 11, the complete MERN stack app shell.
-This enables development, testing and deployment of a MERN app.
-The app has been updated to include the full login auth and some user functionality to demonstrate saving history/book date per user.
-To use the shell: copy your ReactJS app into client/src directory, then set props to link up navbar and client/App.js functions to your containers, see video in User Documentation section.
+This is a MERN stack app shell repo that can be used as a base for a project.
+The purpose is to facilitate development, testing and deployment of a MERN app.
+The repo code include the full login auth with validation, password encryption and JSON Web Token, and some user functionality to demonstrate the usage of the bare components provided.

 ### Overview